📁 last Posts

 5. Manage Stress Effectively

-Chronic stress triggers the release of cortisol, which can suppress immune function over time.
+We must avoid stress because Chronic stress triggers the release of cortisol, which can suppress immune function over time.

 Practice Relaxation Techniques: Try deep breathing exercises, meditation, or yoga to reduce stress.